 In Between da Sheets

-There’s nothing like spending the day in bed watching Netflix movies or a bomb series during the weekend.
-I recently came across a movie titled “Our Souls at Night,” which followed my binge on “Grace and Frankie.”
-This movie was so pure and honest.
-It provided insight to topics like loneliness, companionship and sexuality as an older adult.
-It's about two widowed neighbors agreeing to platonically sleep in bed together every night, in order to alleviate their loneliness (I got this description from Netflix).
-Like any new relationship, this "sleepy time" setup starts off very AWKWARD.
-I can imagine if it were me in this situation, I would be laying in bed thinking of what to talk about, hoping I don't laugh in my sleep and most importantly, wondering if I should put my bonnet on.
-Annnyway, the two characters eventually became very comfortable with each other and were upfront about their thoughts and feelings, which led into a romantic relationship.
+There’s nothing quite like spending a day in bed binge-watching Netflix movies or a series during the weekend.
+Recently, I stumbled upon a movie titled 'Our Souls at Night' after bingeing on 'Grace and Frankie.'
+This film was refreshingly pure and honest, delving into topics such as loneliness, companionship, and sexuality among older adults.
+It follows the story of two widowed neighbors who agree to platonically sleep in the same bed every night to alleviate their loneliness (as described by Netflix).
+Like any new relationship, this arrangement starts off awkwardly.
+I can only imagine the thoughts racing through my mind if I were in their shoes—what to talk about, hoping not to laugh in my sleep, and yes, even debating whether to put on my bonnet.
+But as the characters grow more comfortable with each other, they become increasingly open about their thoughts and feelings, eventually leading to a romantic relationship.

 *sigh